confluentinc/schema-deletion-tool/README.md

 logging in, setting up environments and so on.
 Refer to [Usage](#Usage) for an example.
 Also refer to [Confluent CLI Plugin](https://docs.confluent.io/confluent-cli/current/command-reference/plugin/index.html) for more information.

+_Note: Version 4 of the Confluent CLI is required.
+You can check the version you have installed by running `confluent version`_

 ## Contribution
 All contributions are welcomed!
 Follow the below guidance to set up development environment, build and test before sending out the PR.